Health Information Management

 |AC171||Principles of Financial Accounting||3|

 Students must have an overall GPA of at least 2.75 to be eligible for admission to Rutgers University (requirements subject to change).
 At the beginning of the student’s last semester at Georgian Court University, the student applies to the Rutgers University’s School of Health Professions B.S. in Health Information Management program.
-The final deadline for applications is usually July 31, but students should apply at the beginning of the spring semester since admission is competitive and is not guaranteed.
+Students should apply at the beginning of the spring semester since admission is competitive and is not guaranteed.
 All Georgian Court General Education requirements and the prerequisite courses for the Rutgers University program must be completed prior to enrolling at Rutgers University, except for Georgian Court University’s second experiential learning requirement, which can be fulfilled by professional practice experiences that are part of the Rutgers University phase of the program.
-Students admitted to Rutgers University spend the fall and spring semesters of the junior and senior year taking 61 credits of health information management courses, comprised of 55 credits of required courses and 6 credits of electives.
-Of these 61 credits, 58 are online and the other three credits are a Professional Practice course that is onsite at a health care facility (curriculum subject to change; consult the Rutgers University website at https://shp.rutgers.edu/health-informatics/bachelor-of-science-health-information-management/ for current curriculum) at Rutgers University’s School of Health Professions campus in Newark.
+Students admitted to Rutgers University spend the fall and spring semesters of the junior and senior year taking 61 credits of Rutgers University health information management courses, comprised of 55 credits of required courses and 6 credits of electives.
+Of these 61 credits, 58 are online and the other 3 credits are a Professional Practice course that is onsite at a health care facility (curriculum subject to change; consult the Rutgers University website at https://shp.rutgers.edu/health-informatics/bachelor-of-science-health-information-management/ for current curriculum) at Rutgers University’s School of Health Professions campus in Newark.
+Students pay GCU tuition and fees while enrolled at GCU, and Rutgers University tuition and fees while enrolled at Rutgers University.

 For more information on program requirements, consult the Undergraduate Catalog.